KaterinaWalter/javadocs/docs/unit3/notes302.md

 * Governments?
 * Users?

-Watch the following video to explore the ethical dilemmas of self-driving cars:
+Watch the following video to explore **ethical dilemmas** in designing self-driving cars:
 > 💬 **DISCUSS:** If you were a programmer for autonomous vehicle software, how would *you* approach such decisions?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ixIoDYVfKA0?si=q62KFv-lYsw-IGVQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>